evannt/chessmate/README.md

 ### A functional chess engine written completely in Java!
 You can play against a friend or against a worthy AI opponent.

 This project is a chess engine that can be used to play, practice, and improve your chess skills against your friends or a chess bot.
-The project inlcudes the following features:
+Chessmate inlcudes the following features:

 * Two-player mode
 * AI opponent mode